Patent Strategies for Acquisitions in India

 Conclusion:

-Obtaining patents in India enables a company to secure innovation, enhance their competitive position in the market, and strengthen their technology portfolio.
+Obtaining patents in India enables a company to secure innovation, enhance its competitive position in the market, and strengthen its technology portfolio.
 They can apply for new patents or purchase already granted patents.
 Another option available is securing a licensing agreement or exploring facilities offered by a patent pool.